mikedll/dscrib/README.md

 ## Mac build and run

+You may have to create the database and run Schema.sql to create the schema.

 Create a `.envrc` in the root folder and `direnv allow` it.
 It should have your Google client id:

     export GoogleClientId="334348blahblah.apps.googleusercontent.com"